On this page

 |---|---|---|

-| Instant Checkmate | Aggregates identity context including address history and associated phone numbers — useful for cross-referencing a number against confirmed identity clues | Quick first-pass searches combining identity and contact information |
+| Instant Checkmate | Aggregates identity context including address history and associated phone numbers, useful for cross-referencing a number against confirmed identity clues | First-pass searches combining identity and contact information |

-| TruthFinder | Broader report-style context including relatives and associated contact data — useful when the direct number search returns nothing and you need to work from surrounding identity signals | Expanded context when the direct number search fails |
+| TruthFinder | Broader report-style context including relatives and associated contact data, useful when the direct number search returns nothing and you need to work from surrounding identity signals | Expanded context when the direct number search fails |

 These services are not consumer reporting agencies.
 Do not use them for employment, tenant screening, insurance, or any FCRA-regulated purpose.